csira/cherryontop/tutorial/README.txt

     requirement is slightly broader: all handlers must return data that can be serialized to JSON.

-  - Any config you would normally supply to cherrypy may and should still be specified here - socket, port, thread pool size, etc. Setting config options on controllers with `_cp_config` continues to work, as well, but note that specifying the `request.error_response` key will override CherryOnTop's error handling mechanism.
+  - Setting config options on controllers with `_cp_config` will continue to work, but note that specifying `request.error_response` will override CherryOnTop's error handling mechanism.